 How many people have set more New Year’s Resolutions this year?
-It’s likely that most of us have set one or more goals to achieve in 2017.
+It’s likely that most of us have set one or more goals to achieve in the new year.

 By setting more realistic goals and not limiting yourself to the once-a-year, all-out assault on those finances, that mound of debt,the pledge to spend more time in the gym, get more organized, become more punctual, or whatever resolve is made at the start of the year, you may find that the finish line isn’t so far away after all.

-Dr. Robert McHale, M.D., M.S., Monarch’s medical director, suggests setting goals for 2017 that are healthy, well-rounded, and,most importantly, attainable.
+Dr. Robert McHale, M.D., M.S., Monarch’s medical director, suggests setting goals at the start of the new year that are healthy, well-rounded, and,most importantly, attainable.